julien-boudry/Condorcet/Documentation/Election Class/public Election--addCandidate.md

 ##### **candidate:** *mixed*
-Alphanumeric string or Condorcet\Candidate objet.
+Alphanumeric string or CondorcetPHP\Candidate objet.
 Your candidate name will be trim().